Mississippi St shuts down Vandy again for 1st national title | Federal News Network

 “Great comeback for them,” Corbin said.
 “They realized they weren’t out of this when we beat them in the first game.”

-It was 36 years in the making, since the still talked-about 1985 Bulldogs with future major league greats Will Clark and Rafael Palmeiro became one of the best, if not the best, teams to not win a CWS.

-The ’85 team won its first two games in Omaha, then dropped two in a row and was gone.
+The ’85 MSU team included four future major league All-Stars and won its first two games in Omaha, then dropped two in a row and was gone.
 The next four MSU teams to make the CWS won no more than one game here.

 The 2013 Bulldogs got to the finals and flamed out, swept by UCLA and scoring only one run in the two games.
 The 2018 team didn’t put up much fight in the bracket finals against Oregon State, and the 2019 blew a ninth-inning lead in an elimination game against Louisville.